 Not much was said here, but the Minister announced the implementation of incubation centers for application developers.
 I hope this helps increase the number of startups too.
-Startups tend to hire creative programmers, for creative projects.
+Startups tend to use pre-employment assessment like the ones found at makipeople.com to find and hire creative programmers, for creative projects.
 Let’s see what they do with these incubators.
 I think this is related to something Accenture has recently announced, in partnership with MIT.
 I don’t have more info about this, except that

 Free Online Courses

 In partnership with MIT, free online courses in various sectors will be offered.
 No more information announced on this.
 More on this later.

 There is already free courses offered online by the NCB, in the form of text.
 Not very interesting, despite being about interesting topics.
 I wish they did it in video, something like Khan Academy, but for Mauritius.
 This wouldn’t be too bad.
 Good for digital learning, overall.

 This, with tablets for students and lower Internet costs, should yield some interesting results.